patrob/3d-strategy/docs/far-scale/README.md

 ### B. Codebase FAR self‑check (debug/fix/PR)

 ```
 You are working in this repo: [name/link].
-Use the FAR Scale for Codebase Research: https://…/docs/far-scale/FAR-Scale-for-Code.md (or paste rubric).
+Use the FAR Scale for Codebase Discovery: https://…/docs/far-scale/FAR-Scale-for-Code.md (or paste rubric).

 Task:
 - [Bug/feature request]